 The Minnesota Aquatic Invasive Species Research Center is dedicated to fighting the spread and impact of aquatic invasive species on Minnesota’s beloved lakes and rivers.

-Aquatic invasive species (AIS) have been arriving in Minnesota since the 1800s, but the rate of invasion has recently been increasing.
+Aquatic invasive species (AIS) began arriving in Minnesota in the 1800s, but the current rate of invasion is increasing.
 Although aquatic invasive species may seem unstoppable, there is hope.

 With a solid foundation of research below our feet and exciting new projects underway, MAISRC is well-positioned to build on past success and inform real-world solutions in the coming years.
 Thanks to MAISRC’s research, we can find invasive species earlier, we can better respond to new infestations, and we have developed new tools to control established populations.
 For example, informed by MAISRC research, for the first time, eradication is an achievable goal for an AIS in Minnesota and managers are implementing a large, coordinated effort against non-native Phragmites.